jacobtegel/GlyphShowcaser/source/html/index.md

 On the right side of the interface are the different controls for the script, here is where you can choose how you want your drawing to look like.

 **Glyph Selection** determines which glyph or glyphs get drawn, can be set to *Current Glyph*, *Selected Glyphs* or *All Glyphs*, depending on the use

-*Hint:* if you want to process *all* glyphs, it is advisable to adjust the settings with only one or a few glyphs and changing it to *All Glyphs* only for the export, as it gets quite slow.

 **Margin** adds padding between the glyph and the edges of the artboard